 it follows that also $D_{\bf{v}} f_1 (\beta_1(\tau_{\delta_1}) , \beta_2(\tau_{\delta_1})), D_{\bf{v}} f_2 (\beta_1(\tau_{\delta_1}) , \beta_2(\tau_{\delta_1})) <0$ for $\delta_1$ small enough.
 Since $a_{j,k} (\beta_1(\tau),\beta_2(\tau))=\gamma_{j,k} (\tau)$ it follows by (\ref{deriv:f}) that

 for some $c_1,c_2 <1$ sufficiently close to $1$.
 We shall track the process until the step $\lfloor \tau_{\delta_1} n \rfloor$ by making use of (\ref{approx:u}) - (\ref{approx:n}), and then we explore the remaining subsidiaries in the sets $U_1(\lfloor \tau_{\delta_1} n \rfloor)\cup U_2(\lfloor \tau_{\delta_1} n \rfloor)$ in rounds.
 We place the holdings with capital $(j,k) \in \mathbf{D}$ in four sets which we define now and where a holding might be placed in more than one set.
 For this, let us call a subsidiary {\em weak} if it can default by either receiving one edge from a defaulted subsidiary itself or because the other subsidiary of the same holding receives a link from a defaulted subsidiary.
 We call a subsidiary {\em strong} if it can only default if this subsidiary and the other subsidiary of the same holding, receive in total at least two links from defaulted subsidiaries.
-For $l\in \{1,2 \}$ let $\W_l$ be the set that includes those holdings with weak type $l$ subsidiary and $\St_l$ those with strong type $l$ subsidiary.
+For $l\in \{1,2 \}$ let $\W_l$ be the set that includes those holdings with weak type $l$ subsidiaries and $\St_l$ those with strong type $l$ subsidiaries.
 Note that $\W_l \cap \St_l =\emptyset$ for $l\in \{ 1,2\}$ but the other four possible intersections of these sets are not necessary empty.
-Further for each $l\in \{1,2 \}$ we define the subsets $\W^i_l$ of holdings whose weak type $l$ subsidiary defaults in round $i$ of the exploration process and the subsets $\St^i_l$ of holdings whose strong type $l$ subsidiary defaults in round $i$ of the exploration process.
+Further for each $l\in \{1,2 \}$ we define the subsets $\W^i_l$ of holdings whose weak type $l$ subsidiaries default in round $i$ of the exploration process and the subsets $\St^i_l$ of holdings whose strong type $l$ subsidiaries default in round $i$ of the exploration process.

 Note that from (\ref{stop:cond:1}) and (\ref{stop:cond:2}) we get together with the approximation (\ref{approx:c}) that for $n$ large enough

 w.h.p..
 This allows us now to bound the expected number of weak subsidiaries of type $l\in \{1,2 \}$ that default in the first round through a combinatorial counting argument by